8base/building-rest-apis-on-8base/READme.md

 ### GET User endpoint

 Knowing this, let's set up the GET User (`/users/{id}`) endpoint!
-In order to help with our GraphQL queries inside the function, add the GraphQL Tag NPM package using `npm install -s graphql-tag`.
+To help with our GraphQL queries inside the function, add the GraphQL Tag NPM package using `npm install -s graphql-tag`.
 Then, go ahead and copy the code below into your *getUser* function's handler file.

 ```js
 /* Bring in any required imports for our function */